 When searching for the right candidate to fill a job, we often focus on the applicant’s work experience and level of education.
-Sometimes it’s all about who they know or who referred them to the job.
-But what we should really focus on is the candidate’s employability skills.
+Sometimes it is all about who they know or who referred them.
+But what we should really focus on is the candidate’s skills.

-There are certain skills employers want from every candidate, no matter what role they’ll have in the company.
+There are certain skills employers want in every candidate, no matter what role they will fill.
 From entry-level workers to executives, every employee should possess these personal skills in order to succeed and help your company move forward.
+These include:

-You may think decision-making skills are only needed for upper management, but that’s not true.
-Every employee should be able to make smart, quick decisions for the betterment of the company, no matter what role they play.
+You may think decision-making skills are only needed for upper management, but that is not true.
+Every employee should be able to make smart, quick decisions that benefit the company, regardless of what role they play.

-Some jobs have a lot of variety in their day-to-day, while others are more predictable.
-But even in jobs that have very little variance, employees must be flexible enough not to get stumped when something doesn’t go as planned.
+Some jobs offer a lot of variety while others are more predictable.
+But even employees in routine jobs should be flexible to be able to adjust quickly when something does not go as planned.

-Hiring candidates that show a commitment to their employer and are engaged at work is a smart financial decision, especially considering a Gallup analysis that shows businesses with engaged employees are 21% more profitable and 17% more productive.
+Hiring candidates that show a commitment to their employer and are engaged at work is a smart financial decision because they contribute to overall productivity and are less likely to leave

-This skill is not just for scientists and inventors.
+Innovation is not just for scientists and inventors.
 According to a PWC Global Innovation Survey, 43% of the executives interviewed said that innovation is a “competitive necessity” for their company.
-Always look for candidates that demonstrate innovation on the job.

-It’s hard to imagine that not all candidates possess this skill.
-You want candidates who’ll follow procedures and company standards, understand when something is confidential, and speak up when they witness something wrong or inappropriate.
+Although we wish it were not true, not all candidates are honest and trustworthy.
+You want candidates who will follow procedures and company standards, understand when something is confidential, and speak up when they witness something wrong or inappropriate.

-Again, this is not just for senior-level employees; the ability to lead and motivate others is priceless.
-According to a Harvard Business Review study, 38% of respondents said being able to inspire and motivate others is the most important leadership skill.
-Look for candidates who have shown leadership skills, even in unusual circumstances where it’s not so apparent, like peer-to-peer leadership.
+Leadership is not just important for senior-level employees.
+According to a Harvard Business Review study, 38% of respondents said being able to inspire and motivate others is an skill employees at all levels should cultivate.
+So, it is important to look for candidates who demonstrate leadership and mentoring skills.

 Life-long learners are interested in continuing to learn new skills, not just for their current role but for future ones as well.
-According to a Pew study, 63% of those in the workforce had taken a course or received additional training to improve their job skills and expertise.
-When reviewing resumes, look for candidates who have several degrees or certificates.
+When reviewing resumes, look for candidates who have several degrees or certificates and have taken courses or received additional training to improve their job skills and expertise.

 Good employees show up and do their work.
 Great employees are motivated and passionate about their work.
-As Daniel Pink explains in his book Drive: The Surprising Truth About What Motivates Us, “It’s not how much money we make that ultimately makes us happy between nine-to-five.
-It’s whether our work fulfills us.”
+As Daniel Pink explains in his book Drive: The Surprising Truth About What Motivates Us, “It is not how much money we make that ultimately makes us happy between nine-to-five.
+It is whether our work fulfills us.”

-Good negotiation skills are not just for the sales team.
-Candidates with this skill are able to discuss and reach agreements with others.
+Good negotiation skills are not just needed on your sales team.
+Candidates with this skill are able to discuss and reach agreement with others.
 They can explain concepts and effectively advocate for a particular course of action.

 Nearly three-fourths of employers rated teamwork and collaboration as “very important,” according to a Queens University survey.
 Every employee you hire should be able to work confidently and effectively within a group.
-Even if they don’t have to work in a team all of the time, the ability to work with others is paramount when it comes to finding the right candidate.
+The ability to work with others is an important quality to look for when you are evaluating candidates, even if they will not have to work on a team all the time,

-Every job these days requires us to wear many different hats.
-Look for candidates that know how to successfully manage their time, who can prioritize tasks and meet deadlines.
+Just about every job requires employees to wear many different hats.
+Look for candidates who know how to successfully manage their time, and who can prioritize tasks and meet deadlines.

 Today’s job seeker is a different breed from previous generations.
 From better company perks to being able to work flexible hours and from a more casual dress code to the option to work remotely, modern job seekers have a whole different set of expectations.View Now